Cardiac outpatient services are provided at Rady Children’s Hospital-San Diego and our satellite locations.

 There are more than 20,500 patient visits to our outpatient clinics each year.
 Infants, children, teenagers and young adults are seen for a variety of issues; the most common issues for new referrals are heart murmurs, chest pain and fainting.
 Children with both congenital and acquired heart disease are closely followed in these clinics.

-In addition to our general cardiology clinics, we have clinics for heart failure and transplant patients, directed by Rakesh Singh, M.D., M.S, and a weekly clinic for patients with Kawasaki disease, directed by Jane Burns, M.D.
+In addition to our general cardiology clinics, we have clinics for heart failure and transplant patients, directed by Rakesh Singh, M.D., M.S, a weekly clinic for patients with Kawasaki disease, directed by Jane Burns, M.D., a Home Monitoring Program, directed by Jessica Haley, M.D., and a Pulmonary Hypertension Program.
 Each of our cardiologists who specialize in particular areas, such as catheterization procedures and heart rhythm disorders/pacemakers, has weekly clinics as well.

 At a typical clinic visit for first-time patients, families should expect to stay for one to two hours.
 This includes time for diagnostic tests such as chest X-rays and electrocardiograms, which are routine for first-time patients, as well as a nursing assessment and the appointment with the physician.